 Getting to know the neighborhood you will be living in is the key to successfully living the life you truly desire and expect to have.
 One thing that makes up a city, town, or small neighborhood is that its people, belief system, and overall atmosphere have a lot to do with its history.
-New homes in Cincinnati OH give you peace of mind knowing that your family will be happy living there.
+The facts about Cincinnati Ohio give you peace of mind knowing that your family will be happy living there.

 Therefore, when you look into the history of a place and fast forward to where it is today, you gain a deeper understanding of the behaviors of the locals, the diversity of the population.
 In effect, you get the advantage of easing into the whole picture better than when you have zero knowledge of what the place has been through in history.

 We Have a Lot of Stuff for You

 Cincinnati, Ohio, is rich in history and has excellent accomplishments as a city from its discovery.
 A lot of what we have for you in this article are fun facts that are good to know about where Cincinnati has been, what it has accomplished in time and the people who inhabited the place.

 Now for a little bit of history on Cincinnati, its nickname, Queen City, dates back to the 1800s.
 Cincinnati was initially called Losantiville, which means opposite of the mouth of the river.
 The city was once named after the Licking River.
 Further in the 1800s, Cincinnati was also dubbed Porkopolis, the main pork processing center in the United States.

 Ready for some fun facts about your new homes in Cincinnati OH?
 It might interest you to know that Cincinnati is home to several significant people and places in history.
 For one thing, Cincinnati is the home of Neil Armstrong, the first man to ever walk on the moon.